 Semi-structured data.
 This type of data provides some tagging attributes.
 But it isn’t easily understood by machines.
 XML files and email messages are examples of semi-structured data.

 You might need to store past data to enable a user to compare it with real-time events.
-For example, a sports betting app might help users make betting decisions based on old data by viewing analytics in a given year.
+For example, a sports betting app might help users make bets based on old data by viewing analytics in a given year.
 A user might also be able to compare a specific type of data in the current period.

 That’s why a database has to be capable of storing and passing data to a user with minimal latency.
-Databases have to be able to store hundreds of terabytes of data, manage billions of requests a day, and provide near 100 percent uptime.
+Databases must be able to store hundreds of terabytes of data, manage billions of requests a day, and provide near 100 percent uptime.
 NoSQL databases like MongoDB are typically used to tackle these challenges.

 The data you collect then needs to be processed and sorted.
 Let’s discuss how this should be done.

-Real-time data streaming and processing
+Real-time data streaming tools and technologies and data processing

 Batch processing requires all data to be loaded to storage (a database or file system) for processing.
 This approach is applicable if real-time analytics isn’t necessary.
-Batching big data is great when it’s more important to process large volumes of data than to obtain prompt analytics results.
+Batching big data is great when it’s more important to process large volumes of data than to obtain prompt analytics.
 However, batch processing isn’t a must for working with big data, as stream processing also deals with large amounts of data.

 Apache Storm is a distributed real-time framework used for processing unbounded data streams.
 Storm supports any programming language and processes structured, unstructured, and semi-structured data.
 Its scheduler distributes the workload to nodes.